 \section{Our method}

 Finding $p_{m}(x)$ is the key of the training process.
-In previous researches, it is done simply by running the VQC by using $x$ as input.
+In previous research, it is done simply by running the VQC using $x$ as input.
 If Alice wants to use Bob's quantum cloud computation platform, she has to send $x$ to Bob.
 But now we are interested in how to obtain $p_{m}(x)$ without sending $x$ out of Alice's site.
-To this end, notice that the relationship between the initial state $\left\vert 0\right\rangle _{10}$, the final state $\left\vert \psi _{final}(x)\right\rangle _{10}$ before the measurement in the computational basis, and the state $\left\vert x\right\rangle _{10}$ after applying the feature map is
+To this end, notice that the relationship between the initial state $\left\vert 0\right\rangle _{10}$, the state $\left\vert x\right\rangle _{10}$ after applying the feature map, and the final state $ \left\vert \psi _{final}(x)\right\rangle _{10}$ before the measurement in the computational basis is

 Combining with Eqs. (\ref{general encoding}) and (\ref{final}), we yield